PaulBlythe/Monogame-tools/README.md

 They have not been debugged or modified and have several bugs which could easily be fixed, but that is a task for other people.

+#LibraryDemos

+I am sick of constantly copying code about, so I have started creating class libraries for code I use a lot

+In this tool I am creating libraries with demos for MonoGame

+So far this contains

+## LibNoise
+   The classic noise library in C# and using MonoGame types